MaGiCmAsTeR0511/IT523_web/README.md

 # Webapplikation

-This repository for an School project od the Ferdinand Porsche FernFH.
-It uses discordjs to interact with Discord.
+This repository for an School project of the Ferdinand Porsche FernFH.
+This is the webapplikation Site to insert courses.
+This courses an dtheir Details will be send to Discord in an specific channel.

 ## requirements